unruly/vast-parser/README.md

 - `uri` - the URI for the request
 - `vastResponse` - the `VastResponse` [object](https://github.com/unruly/vast-parser/blob/master/src/js/model/vastResponse.js) that is being added to while following a chain of VAST files.

-## Running Tests

-In one terminal run

-    npm start

-Then go to [http://localhost:8000/test/phantom/testrunner.html](http://localhost:8000/test/phantom/testrunner.html) in your browser.
-Or run `npm test`

 ## License